-Do you want to learn how to half double crochet?
+Do you want to learn how to make a half double crochet blanket?

 Either you are new to this wonderful yarn craft of crochet or just want a simple pattern where you don’t have to follow elaborate instructions and count stitches and rows, this super-easy baby blanket crochet pattern is for you.
-But in the end, you will have a soft, squishy, warm blanket to warm up and welcome someone special into the world.
+Most importantly, you will have a soft, squishy, warm blanket to warm up and welcome someone special into the world.

 The pattern for this crochet blanket for beginners uses one stitch only – half double crochet (not to count chaining a foundation row).
 There is a little twist on this classic stitch: instead of inserting the hook under the V loop that the top chain consists of, you would crochet into back loops only and create a wonderful ribbed texture for your crochet baby blanket.

-It will look both modern and sophisticated, due to its rich texture, yet so easy to crochet that it will become your go-to easy crochet pattern when you need to whip up something very quickly for an upcoming baby shower!
+Needless to say, it will look both modern and sophisticated, due to its rich texture.
+But this half double crochet blanket is so easy to crochet that it will become your go-to pattern when you need to whip up something very quickly for an upcoming baby shower!
 We suggest picking soft squishy yarn and a larger hook for a quicker project.

 As mentioned above, this simple pattern is done by crocheting only in the back loops, so there is an easy modification twist on a classic stitch.
 We call it Ribbed Half Double Crochet Stitch.